Illustrators Partnership Amendment to Orphan Works.

 Q: What about my unpublished work?

-A: The bill would apply to any work, from professional paintings to family snapshots, home videos, etc., including published and unpublished work and any work ever placed on the internet.
+A: The bill would apply to any work, from professional paintings to snapshots, home videos, etc., including published and unpublished work and any work ever placed on the internet.

 Q: How would these databases work?